Shashikant shah

 Thursday, 25 April 2024

-If you schedule a large application in a node which has limited resources, then it will soon lead to OOM (out of memory) or others and will lead to downtime.
+a) If you schedule a large application in a node that has limited resources, then it will soon lead to OOMKill (out of memory) or others and will lead to downtime.

 Requests and Limits are two ways in which we can control the amount of resource that can be assigned to a pod (resource like CPU and Memory)